FAQ

 ◇ What’s the difference between otherkin and otherhearted people?

-Here, it's quite easy to get tripped up, because the basic definitions are quite close, but below the surface they're vastly different identities.
+The basic definitions are quite close, but below the surface they're rather different identities.
 Otherkin and therians identify AS a nonhuman entity, while other/animal-hearts identify WITH a nonhuman entity.
 The same goes for fictionkin and fictionhearted folks.

 Others may experience their hearted vs. kin identities differently, but I'll recount my experiences here.
 I identify AS a western dragon.
 I’ve spent a great deal of my life feeling as though I should be a dragon, and I often feel phantom body parts and dysphoria associated with being a dragon.
 I have urges to do things that my mind tells me a dragon would do, and I crave things my mind tells me a dragon would eat.
 Even so, I don't spend that much time thinking about dragons, nor do I particularly want a dragon as a pet or best friend.